 Mandatory or voluntary redress schemes

 Mandatory redress schemes are not available.
-However, the Consumer Rights Act 2015 introduced new regulations allowing the CMA to approve voluntary redress schemes (the Regulations).
+However, the Consumer Rights Act 2015 introduced new regulations allowing the CMA to approve voluntary redress schemes.
 Where a business offers such a scheme, those affected by an infringement of competition law established by the CMA, the EC or other sectoral regulators with competition powers can obtain compensation without the need to litigate.
 In return, businesses offering such schemes can benefit in a reduction of up to 20 per cent in the fines imposed by the relevant authority for breaches of competition law.
 To date there has not been a significant uptake of the voluntary redress process.

 Right to appeal

-Appeals against final determinations of the CAT in class action proceedings can be made to the CAT or directly to the Court of Appeal.
-Permission is required and appeals are only possible on points of law as to, among other issues, an ‘award of damages’.
+Appeals against final determinations of the CAT in collective action proceedings can be made to the Court of Appeal.
+Permission is required and appeals are only possible on points of law.

-By contrast, there is no statutory provision for appeals against the CAT’s decision on whether to grant a CPO, meaning such applications would in theory need to be made by way of judicial review.
-However, in Merricks the Court of Appeal confirmed that a ruling by the CAT to refuse a CPO in an application seeking aggregate damages was a decision relating to the ‘award of damages’, over which the Court of Appeal had jurisdiction.
+Although there is no statutory provision for appeals against the CAT’s decision on granting a CPO, Court of Appeal decisions in Merricks and subsequently Evans have confirmed that a ruling by the CAT on the certification is a decision over which the Court of Appeal has jurisdiction.

 Other strategic considerations